 Trollveggen Troll Wall

 Trollveggen (Troll Wall) is the highest vertical rock face in Europe.
-Measuring about 1,100 meters from the base to the summit of its highest point, it towers above the Romsdalen valley.
+Measuring about 1,100 meters from the base to the summit of its highest point, it towers above the Romsdalen Valley.

 The jagged peaks on top of the Troll Wall are meant to represent petrified Trolls.
 And they really looked like that.
 Especially in the cloudy, misty weather that we had during our hike.
 You can find trolls all over Norway.
 We have Troll Road, Troll Tongue, Troll Spike, and many more.